TobiasBielefeld/Simple-Solitaire/README.md

 - Finnish: winjar

 #Simple Solitaire
-You can find screenshots for phones and tablets [here](./Pictures/screenshots)
+You can find screenshots for phones and tablets and the uses card themes as .svg files [here](./pictures/screenshots)

 There is a DummyGame class with a lot of comments, if you want to add a new game.
 I hope it's good enough for that!